What is the ‘Concert Series’?

 No!
 Absolutely not.
-The opportunity to be in the concert is presented to all students free of charge, other than the associated hard costs.
+The opportunity to be in the concert is presented to all students free of charge, other than the associated hard costs – including a video fee.
 However, if you choose not to be involved you must advise us in plenty of time, otherwise any costs already incurred (i.e. ordered costumes) will still require payment.

 So how much does it cost?

 Kick manages to run an extremely professional (and fun!) concert series while keeping costs to a minimum for families.
-Parents pay for the costume (can be up to $100 – most are subsidised by fund raising) and parents can purchase tickets if they’d like to watch the performance.
+Parents pay for the costume (can be up to $150 – most are subsidised by fund raising) and parents can purchase tickets if they’d like to watch the performance (Usually between $10 – $35 each).
+There is also a $35 concert video levy for all families which provides access to a digital download of all concerts, insurance, licensing, copyright, broadcasting fee and APRA licence.
 All other associated costs are covered by Kick.

 Where are the concerts?

 The concerts are held at Cannon Hill Anglican College – Junction Rd.
 Cannon Hill

 OK, we are in!
 What do I need to know?